 Materials

 A significant factor contributing to potential price increases is the rise in material costs.
-70% of respondents have noticed an increase in material costs over the past year, with the prices increasing on average between 5%-20%.
+70% of respondents have seen a rise in material costs over the past year.
+Prices have gone up by an average of 5% to 20%.
 One individual even reported an increase of 400% for specific materials.
 These substantial hikes directly impact overall project costs, making it challenging for plumbers to maintain current pricing structures.

 Increased Operational Costs